ClinicalCardiovascEngGroup/SSM/README.md

 * *Step 8*: The same menu (of 3 entries) asking you "What would you like to compute?" will appear.
 Click one more time on "Registration - Generalized Procustes Analysis".
 First a new registration is performed with VMTK and a new folder appears "iteration_2".

-An additional window with all parameters needed for the computation of the averaged model from Deformatrica will appear.
+An additional window with all parameters needed for the computation of the averaged model from Deformetrica will appear.
 Modify those parameters as you wish (default parameters are provided).
 Press on "OK" button.
 We are now at iteration nr.
 2. In the folder "RegistrationAtlasConstruction", you should now see 3 sub-folders: Input, iteration_1, iteration_2

 ![Deformetrica Parameters](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/Screenshot_DeformetricaParameters.png)